North Kordofan: Sudanese civil war

+Geography

 Climate

 North Kordofan's climate is arid in the north and semi-arid in the south.
 The northern parts of the state receive 100 mm of rain per year on average, while the southern parts receive up to 350 mm.
 The rainy season lasts from June to September.
 Rainfall is variable year to year, with no permanent rivers existing in the state.
 North Kordofan has been in state of drought almost continuously since the 1960s.